stella-vujic/ca2dataScripts_stella/README.md

 ```
 The 'ID' will match the original name of the folder containing the raw data (ex. animal06).
 The date and time are filled in with a dummy variable at the moment due to other code dependencies.

-### Separating wavelengths and converting to NIfTI format
+### Separating wavelengths and converting data to NIfTI format

-Now we can start building a directory containing nifti files and csvs, corresponding to the wavelength specific data and trigger timing respectively.
-Run the following command, where organizedData/ corresponds to the home directory in which you ran formatDirs.py above:
+Now that the raw data is correctly organized, you can begin to preprocess the data.
+For each .smr file, a .csv file describing the trigger timing (or alternation of cyan and UV images)  will be generated.
+For each .tif file, the wavelengths will be split into two NIfTI files, corresponding to raw signal (cyan) and raw noise (UV).
+To accomplish this, run the following command:
 ```
 python genTrigsNii.py organizedData/ preprocDir/ qcFigs/ triggerFix.csv
 ```
+The organizedData/ directory corresponds to the home directory in which you ran formatDirs.py above.

-This command will try to split out the tif files into "signal" and "noise" automatically.
-If the automatic split is successful, the code will write nifti and csv data in the output directory in the following format:
+The preprocDir/ is where the NIfTI and .csv files will reside.
+Upon a successful run of the code, the data in preprocDir will be organized in the following format:
 ```
 preprocDir/SLC
 preprocDir/SLC/ses-2